-Put simply, pH is a value that rates how acidic or alkaline a solution is on a scale from 0–14.
+Put simply, pH is a rating of how acidic or alkaline a solution is on a scale from 0–14.
 A pH of 7 is considered neutral.
-Any pH value below 7 is considered acidic and any pH value over 7 is considered alkaline.
+Any pH value below 7 is considered acidic, and any pH value over 7 is considered alkaline (1, 2).

 On the pH scale, the difference between adjacent numbers represents a tenfold difference in acidity.
 For instance, a pH of 5 is 10 times more acidic than a pH of 6 and 100 times more acidic than a pH of 7.

 Because they contain a high amount of citric acid, lemons have an acidic pH.

 A food’s pH is a measure of its acidity.
 The pH of lemon juice falls between 2 and 3, meaning it is acidic.

 The Alkaline Diet has gained popularity in recent years.

 It’s based on the principle that the foods you eat may alter your body’s pH.